Affiliate disclosure: PCBuildRanked earns a commission on qualifying Amazon purchases. Prices are current as of May 2026.

 Samsung 990 Pro 2TB NVMe

-Samsung’s 990 Pro uses the company’s in-house MJX controller alongside V-NAND — the combination that makes it the recommended default for enthusiast builds where reliability matters as much as peak throughput.
-Third-party controller drives from Phison and Silicon Motion consistently match or exceed the 990 Pro’s synthetic benchmarks, but Samsung’s firmware maturity produces fewer reported issues with edge cases like sustained writes after cache exhaustion.
+Samsung’s 990 Pro combines the in-house MJX controller with V-NAND — the pairing responsible for its reliability record in enthusiast builds.
+Third-party controller drives from Phison and Silicon Motion match or exceed the 990 Pro’s synthetic benchmarks, but Samsung’s firmware maturity produces fewer reported issues in edge cases like sustained writes after cache exhaustion.

 At 7,450 MB/s sequential read, the 990 Pro maxes the PCIe 4.0 interface.
-The 2TB variant’s 1,200 TBW endurance rating at 5 years of warranty coverage is one of the best in its tier.
+The 2TB variant carries 1,200 TBW endurance and a 5-year warranty — among the best at its capacity tier.
 Windows boot time runs under 15 seconds on a clean install.
 Call of Duty loads in approximately 4 seconds, Cyberpunk 2077 in under 8 seconds.

 PSU: Corsair RM850e (2025) 850W